 Teething is one of those stages that’s probably just as uncomfortable for parents as it is for their baby.
 While cutting teeth is a major milestone that every baby goes through, the first few teeth tend to be the most painful — not to mention the most memorable for parents as they try to soothe their fussy babes.
 Continue reading “Are teethers safe for babies?” »

 Your baby’s first year is a huge period of growth and change.
 One of the most noticeable changes from birth to the 1st birthday is their teeth!
 Those adorable pearly whites are actually present under the gums in utero, but they’ll need to make their way to the surface.
 As you can imagine, this process can cause some unpleasant symptoms for your little one.
-Continue reading “Do babies sleep while teething?” »
+Continue reading “Do babies sleep more while teething?” »

 When your baby’s first tooth shows up, you might be taken by surprise (“Ow!
 Was that just a bite?”), or you might just finally understand what all those strange symptoms were about.
 Look out for these common signs your baby is teething.
 Continue reading “What symptoms do babies get when teething?” »

 Babies can begin teething from the age of three months and it can be a challenging time for both you and your little one.
 The pain and discomfort your child will feel, especially at night time, is sure to keep them up (and you!).
-However, there are a few things you can do to help your baby get a good night’s sleep around this time… Continue reading “What helps a teething baby sleep?” »
+However, there are a few things you can do to help your baby get a good night’s sleep around this time… Continue reading “What helps a teething baby sleep at night?” »

 If you have a new baby crawling around the house, chances are that teething is just around the corner (or has already arrived!).
 This is an important milestone in a baby’s development and if you notice your little one trying to chew on everything in sight, it may be time for some teething toys.
 But when is it time to give your baby teething toys, and how do you find the right ones?
 Continue reading “When should babies start using teethers?” »